HopeyCodeDS/backend/README.md

 In this case, the truck driver needs to pass through the weighing bridge and automatically receive a Weighbridge Ticket (WBT) upon weighing.
 This ticket serves as an official record that documents the truck's gross weight, tare weight, and net weight, along with the timestamp and license plate number.

+### **User Story :**
+> _As a warehouse manager, I want to check if trucks arrive within the scheduled arrival windows_

+This story implies that the warehouse manager needs real-time insights into truck arrivals and their adherence to their scheduled arrival times.

 ---

 ## Project Architecture